For those new to this website:

 Why do I do this (how is it that I end up testing classrooms).

-First I would like to share that we are often hired by parents to test the items in their child’s school and to assess whether or not there are any Lead concerns in that particular school.
+First I would like to share that we are often hired by parents to test the items in their child’s school and assess whether or not there are any Lead concerns in that particular school.
 We have done this across the United States for all types of schools — public and private, preschools, high schools, kindergartens, elementary schools, and even colleges (living quarters, specifically).

 Why is this a problem?

-(Why is it a problem that Lead-contaminated objects are found in a classroom.)
+(Why is it a problem that Lead-contaminated objects are found in a classroom?)

 - Lead is incredibly toxic — the amount of Lead that is considered unsafe in a modern/newly-manufactured item intended for use by children is a level of just 90 ppm [parts-per-million] Lead or above in the paint, glaze or coating (and for most items, 100 ppm or greater in the substrate (the base material of an object).